kaminion/nteract-minimal-jupyter-extension-app/Readme.md

 # Nteract - minimal-jupyter-extension-app
 - If you using the Jupyter-notebook-extension in nteract, **doesn't require yarn to install the entire repo**
 - It is Jupyter Notebook extesion app, It have minimal config, not include nteract-monorepo
-- I found the minimum way to setup a webpack !
 - **You should not installed Nteract MonoRepo**

 - This Document written by Korean